AP Top 25 Takeaways: Could Harbaugh spin coaching carousel?

 Harbaugh has only one more season left after this on his original contract, which has made him one of the highest-paid head coaches in college football.

-The khaki-clad former Wolverines quarterback’s return to Ann Arbor as a savior, made Michigan better, became a content machine for sports media and lost all five games vs. Ohio State.
+The khaki-clad former Wolverines quarterback returned to Ann Arbor as a savior, made Michigan better, became a content machine for sports media and lost all five games vs. Ohio State.
 Whatever shortcomings Harbaugh has had at Michigan, his teams have never won fewer than eight regular-season games and rarely lost to the opponents Michigan is supposed to beat.

 Michigan is supposed to beat Indiana.
 Michigan is supposed to beat a Michigan State team that has now sandwiched losses to Rutgers and Iowa (49-7) around a victory at the Big House.